1. Home

 Symptoms may be mild at first but may progress as the infection spreads or worsens.
 Keep an eye out for the following Valley Fever in dogs symptoms:

-As this infection spreads, or becomes the disseminated form, the symptoms could worsen.
+As this infection spreads or becomes disseminated, symptoms may worsen.

-Some dogs are more at risk for contracting Canine Valley Fever than others.
+Some dogs are more at risk of contracting Canine Valley Fever than others.

 However, when a dog does become ill from Valley Fever, it can become very serious.